jacoblockard99/Coder/README.md

 # Coder
-Welcome to the README for the Coder app!
-Coder is a simple terminal based application that encrypts alphanumeric text via the Vigenère cipher.
+Welcome to the README for the Kryptonite app!
+Kryptonite is a simple terminal based application that encrypts text via the Vigenère cipher.